 Ted Cruz says he went to Cancun during Texas crisis because he wanted to be a "good dad"

 Senator Ted Cruz flew to Cancun, Mexico, with his family for a trip this week as Texas deals with the aftermath of a winter storm that left millions without power, an airline industry source familiar with the situation told CBS News.
-The Republican senator is expected to return on a flight home Thursday afternoon.
+The source said the Republican senator was scheduled to fly home Saturday but changed his reservation and flew home Thursday afternoon.

-Photos of Cruz arriving at the airport for the trip went viral on social media, sparking widespread criticism of the senator for leaving during the emergency.
+Photos of Cruz arriving at the airport for the trip went viral on social media, sparking criticism of the senator for leaving during the crisis.
 Cruz on Thursday said he wanted to escort his children who were leaving for a trip with friends.

 At least 25 deaths were attributed to the storm, 11 of the victims were from Texas.
 Widespread outages left over 3 million without power this week, although most had been restored.
 More than 500,000 residents were still without power as of Thursday afternoon.